 (AFRICA, EMPIRES and SLAVERY – continued)

-In the early 1800s a great social disruption appeared in the southeast of Africa, south of the Limpopo River.
+In the early 1800s a great social disruption occurred in southeastern Africa south of the Limpopo River.
 This was an area relatively free of disease, an area largely of grassland and sparse forest, good for farming and cattle raising.
-It was an area, as elsewhere in Africa's southeast, where Bantu people, across the centuries, had come – tribes with different dialects of a common Bantu language.
+It was an area, as elsewhere in Africa's southeast, to which the Bantu people across the centuries had come, resulting in different dialects of a common Bantu language.
 It was an area that had been sparsely populated by farmers and herdsmen.
-There had been occasional raiding or fighting over cattle grazing rights, with a warfare that had been recreational and without much bloodshed.
-Warriors on opposing sides had squared off, shouted insults at each other while their women watched from the sidelines and shouted encouragement.
-A few prisoners might be taken, followed by negotiations for prisoner returns and reparations payments in cattle.
-Then in the early 1800s this changed.
+There had been occasional raiding or fighting over cattle-grazing rights, with a warfare that had been recreational and without much bloodshed.
+Warriors on opposing sides squared off and shouted insults at each other while their women watched from the sidelines and shouted encouragement.
+A few prisoners might have been taken followed by negotiations for prisoner returns and reparations payments in cattle.
+In the early 1800s this changed.
 An increase in population intensified competition for land.
 Larger groupings emerged for the sake of waging bigger wars, and wars became more intense.

-A military leader and ruler emerged among the Zulu who was to remain famous into the twenty-first century among people interested in Africa.
+A military leader and ruler emerged among the Zulu who was to leave a lasting legacy.
 His name was Shaka.
 He was the son of a Zulu chieftain, Senzangahona, and of a woman not recognized as one of the chieftain's legitimate wives.
 Shaka's mother was driven into exile, and she took her little son, Shaka, with her.
 When Shaka was fifteen he and his mother were driven away again, and they found shelter in another clan.
 When Shaka was twenty-three, he was called into service by a chieftain named Dingiswayo, leader of one of the three strong federations that had emerged in Zululand, and Shaka's bravery won Dingiswayo's attention.
 Dingiswayo adopted Shaka as a son.

 In the wake of his great victory, Shaka consolidated his rule, putting to death a recalcitrant chief and his close relatives.
 All of Zululand was organized.
 Youth from all of Zululand were to serve in Shaka's army.
 From around 1821, young women were recruited into guilds for national service.
 Girls in the hundreds were distributed by "Father Shaka" as wives.